Oh-JongJin/rennips/README.md

 # rennips

-A simple and lightweight progress "**spinner**" for Python iterables, similar to tqdm.
+A minimalist Python progress **spinner** that provides a simple visual feedback for iterative processes with normal and simple display modes.

+\> "*rennips*" is simply 'spinner' spelled backwards.